juancas9812/DSP-2020-3/README.md

 Implemantation of FIR filter in 2 forms

 ## GYRO_CHARACTERISTICS
-characterization of gyro digital sensor
+Characterization of gyro digital sensor

+## fft.ino
+Recording of microphone and implementation of fft decimation in frequency of the samples